Capital gains tax on inherited property

 You've inherited property that's increased in value since the original owner's death

-You're trying to work out the probate process and tax consequences for inherited assets
+People sometimes work through the probate process and tax consequences for inherited assets.

-When inherited property is not properly assessed for tax purposes, beneficiaries may later face unexpected tax bills or penalties.
-For example, if you sell inherited property without understanding the cost base rules, you might overpay tax or underestimate your liability and face interest charges.
-Similarly, misunderstanding exemptions could mean paying tax when you didn't need to.
+Where inherited property is not assessed for tax purposes, beneficiaries can sometimes encounter unexpected tax bills or penalties.
+In some cases, where inherited property is sold without an understanding of the cost base rules, people may overpay tax or underestimate liability and encounter interest charges.
+Similarly, a misunderstanding of exemptions may result in tax being paid where it was not required.

 What to consider